Brian Anderson Player Props: Brewers vs. Angels

 Brian Anderson At The Plate

-- Brian Anderson leads Milwaukee in slugging percentage (.494) thanks to nine extra-base hits.
+- Anderson leads Milwaukee with a slugging percentage of .473, fueled by nine extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 53rd, his on-base percentage ranks 70th, and he is 45th in the league in slugging.

-- In 64.0% of his 25 games this season, Brian Anderson has picked up at least one hit.
-He's also had six multi-hit games.

-- Looking at the 25 games he has played this season, he's homered in three of them (12.0%), and in 5% of his trips to the dish.
+- He has hit a long ball in three games this season (11.5%), leaving the park in 4.8% of his plate appearances.

-- Brian Anderson has driven home a run in 10 games this season (40.0%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on two occasions..
+- Anderson has had at least one RBI in 38.5% of his games this season (10 of 26), with more than one RBI five times (19.2%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.